The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 - Social Assistance Program beneficiary figures for the years 1996-97 to 2003-04 are not available.

-- The disaggregated Social Assistance Program and AccessAbility Supports data for 2020-21 reflects the number of cases and beneficiaries on March 31, 2021.
-Data for 2021-22 and 2022-23 are fiscal year averages.
+- The disaggregated Social Assistance Program and AccessAbility Supports data (by household and gender) for 2020-21 reflects the number of cases and beneficiaries on March 31, 2021.
+Data from 2021-22 onwards are fiscal year averages.

 - For 2019-20, the number of Social Assistance Program beneficiaries is for March 2020 and is not a yearly fiscal average as previously reported.